 The elimination of WMD has been an integral part of the global WMD nonproliferation regime from its inception.
-The Biological and Toxin Weapons Convention (BTWC), the Chemical Weapons Convention (CWC), and the Nuclear Nonproliferation Treaty (NPT) all make specific mention of eliminating weapon stockpiles.
+The Biological and Toxin Weapons Convention (BTWC, often abbreviated as BWC), the Chemical Weapons Convention (CWC), and the Nuclear Nonproliferation Treaty (NPT) all make specific mention of eliminating weapon stockpiles.
 However, there is considerable variation in how they deal with the issue of disarmament.
 Both the BTWC and the CWC prohibit the stockpiling of weapons, although there remains strong suspicion in both national and private assessments that some states continue to maintain arsenals of these weapons.

-The NPT uses more ambiguous language regarding disarmament.
-Although it does not explicitly ban the stockpiling of nuclear weapons, the disarmament obligation arising from Article VI creates an inherent prohibition on their stockpiling.
+The NPT uses more ambiguous language regarding disarmament than either the BTWC or CWC.
+Although it does not explicitly ban the stockpiling of nuclear weapons, the disarmament obligation arising from Article VI does create an inherent prohibition on their stockpiling.
 Unlike the BTWC and CWC, the NPT avoids a discussion of how or when disarmament should occur.

-Due to the potential dual use (civilian/military) nature of the active ingredients used in biological, chemical, and nuclear weapons, all three WMD treaties refrain from prohibiting the use of these materials.
+Due to the potential dual use (civilian/military) nature of the active ingredients used in biological, chemical, and nuclear weapons, all three WMD treaties refrain from prohibiting these materials.
 Instead, they each place certain quantitative and qualitative restrictions and transparency requirements on the use of such materials by states parties to the Treaties.